ioannismil/mtg-card-viewer/README.md

 ## Intro

 This is a Magic The Gathering Card Viewer.
 It's written in Java and the GUI was designed using Netbeans' GUI builder.
-The following project is a result of me not wanting to open my browser everytime I wanted to check out a card, either because I wanted to see what it does, how much mana does it cost, how much money does it cost or on which formats it's playable.
+The following project is a result of me not wanting to open my browser everytime I wanted to check out a card, either because I wanted to see what it does, how much mana it costs, how much money it costs or on which formats it's playable.
 I hope you enjoy my little project and if you have any suggestions for any features to add feel free to message me on [reddit](http://reddit.com/u/rockax).
 Lastly it's my first project in java so excuse any bad practices.

 ## Getting Started